-The OT Professional curriculum incorporates seven main themes or threads: Occupation, Functioning, Disability and Health, Occupational Therapy Process, Systems of Practice, Technology, Professionalism, and Scholarship, which are discussed in more detail below.
+The OT Professional curriculum incorporates eight main themes or threads: Occupation, Functioning, Disability and Health, Occupational Therapy Process, Systems of Practice, Technology, Professionalism, and Scholarship, and Leadership which are discussed in more detail below.
 A thread is a curricular area or topic representing skill or area of knowledge that is developed throughout the curriculum in consideration of pedagogy.
 The curricular threads are woven throughout the curriculum and, taken together, support the mission and philosophy of the entry-level, professional program.
 Each thread is addressed by courses progressively and with increasing complexity as students move through the curricular sequence.
 The selection of courses, specific course content, and the sequence of the courses that make up our curriculum, have been thoughtfully laid out with consideration of the program’s mission philosophy, curricular threads, and the ACOTE Education standards.

 The ordinary and extraordinary things people do in their day-to-day lives that occupy time and fulfill roles, give life meaning, and contribute to survival, wellbeing, and adaptation to their environments.